fabianoqss/fabianoqss/README.md

 <!-- Presentation -->
 <h3 align="center">I'm a Student, Developer, Learner!</h3>

-<p align="left">💻 I’m currently learning about Frontend | React | Design<br>
+<p align="left">💻 I’m currently learning about Frontend | React | Design
   <details>

   <summary>👨‍💻 More about me<br></summary>

    - 💬I am 24 years old, currently living in Brazil.
-I have fluency in English and I want to work with Java and software development in the future.<br>
+I have fluency in English and I want to work with Java and software development in the future.

-   - ⚡My goal is to actively contribute to projects that not only solve problems, but also provide an experience that fascinates users.I'm always open to learning and collaboration opportunities, eager to
-      explore the possibilities that the world of software development has to offer</p>
+   - ⚡My goal is to actively contribute to projects that not only solve problems, but also provide an experience that fascinates users.
+I'm always open to learning and collaboration opportunities, eager to explore the possibilities that the world of software development has to offer.</p>
   </details>

 ###